beekpr/workshop-docker/README.md

 # Part 1

+This part of the workshop shows how to build a docker image as well as run a container from that image

 ## Building a docker image for a sample application

 In the first step, you will learn how to build and run a sample application.
 Go to the folder resources/counter-app-in-memory